 101 Words is looking for a few good volunteer editors.
 If you would like to be part of a growing literary ecosystem, please read on.

-Here are some details you may be wondering about:
+Here are some details you may wonder about:

 - This is a volunteer gig.
 No pay.